 Gian Luca's primary interest is in design, its history, material innovation and the relationship between technology and industry.
-In 2013, Luca joined the ADF team as Programme Manager and has since been working on the development of design expertise across his designated regions, Wider Europe and Africa.
+In 2013, Luca joined the ADF team as Programme Manager and has since been working on the development of design expertise across his designated regions, Europe and Africa.

 To contact Gian Luca, email: gianluca(dot)amadei(at)britishcouncil(dot)org

 Alastair's specialisms stem from his work in urbanism, and as researcher and writer.
 At ADF, he is in charge of coordinating the curation and programming of the British Pavilion for the Venice Architecture Biennale.
 He currently oversees development and programming for the New British Inventors exhibition tour of Asia, and works on programming in the Middle East and the Gulf.